Milk Boiled Corn

 Total Time 25 minutes

-Milk Boiled Corn is an easy side dish boiled with water, milk, butter and salt until it is sweet, tender and buttery in less than 20 minutes!
+Milk Boiled Corn is an easy side dish resulting in a sweet, tender, and buttery corn on the cob in less than 20 minutes.
+Try it tonight!

 The next time you head to the farmer’s market and pick up sweet corn, you should boil them in milk and butter to infuse them with a rich, creamy flavor.
 If you boil corn on the cob this way, you won’t have to try to mash an extra pat of butter onto it with a fork when you sit down to eat.

-Milk Boiled Corn is an easy side dish boiled with water, milk, butter and salt until it is sweet, tender and buttery in less than 20 minutes!
+Milk Boiled Corn is an easy side dish resulting in a sweet, tender, and buttery corn on the cob in less than 20 minutes.
+Try it tonight!

 Yield 8 servings